Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

     );

 We have data files in our stage as shown in the previous list (ls) command.
 THese files have certain formats that need to be defined in Snowflake in order for the data to be properly loaded.
 In this case, we are creating a file format named SIGMA_CSV that is specifiying that the data in the files is delimited by commas, has been compressed, and how to determine null values.
 We additionally created a table to hold the data we are about to load.
-More information regarding file formats can be found here.
+More information regarding file formats can be found [here](https://docs.snowflake.com/en/sql-reference/sql/create-file-format.html).

-3. COPY INTO TRANSACTIONS FROM @SIGMA_LAB_STAGE
+3. <strong>COPY INTO TRANSACTIONS FROM @SIGMA_LAB_STAGE
-   FILE_FORMAT = SIGMA_CSV;
+   FILE_FORMAT = SIGMA_CSV;</strong>

   - This copies the data from our S3 bucket and loads it into our Transactions table.
 A SELECT COUNT(*) from the table will show we loaded 3.9 million rows into the table.

-4. GRANT USAGE ON DATABASE PC_SIGMA_DB TO ROLE PC_SIGMA_ROLE;
+4. <strong>GRANT USAGE ON DATABASE PC_SIGMA_DB TO ROLE PC_SIGMA_ROLE; </strong>
- - Snowflake access rights are based upon role based access control (RBAC).
+ - Snowflake access rights are based upon [role based access control (RBAC)](https://docs.snowflake.com/en/user-guide/security-access-control-overview.html).
 This command allows the PC_SIGMA_ROLE to use the PC_SIGMA_DB database.

-  5. GRANT USAGE ON SCHEMA PC_SIGMA_DB.EMBEDDED_LAB TO ROLE PC_SIGMA_ROLE;
+  5.<strong> GRANT USAGE ON SCHEMA PC_SIGMA_DB.EMBEDDED_LAB TO ROLE PC_SIGMA_ROLE; </strong>
   - This allows the PC_SIGMA_ROLE to use the schema we created earlier in the lab.

-6. GRANT SELECT ON ALL TABLES IN SCHEMA PC_SIGMA_DB.EMBEDDED_LAB TO ROLE PC_SIGMA_ROLE;
+6. <strong>GRANT SELECT ON ALL TABLES IN SCHEMA PC_SIGMA_DB.EMBEDDED_LAB TO ROLE PC_SIGMA_ROLE;</strong>
 - This allows our PC_SIGMA_ROLE to query against the transactions table we created.

-7. USE ROLE PC_SIGMA_ROLE;
+7. <strong>USE ROLE PC_SIGMA_ROLE; </strong>
 - We completed granting access to the data we ingested to the PC_SIGMA ROLE.
 This command will now allow the user to start reporting on the data from Sigma using this role.

-8. SELECT * FROM TRANSACTIONS;
+8. <strong>SELECT * FROM TRANSACTIONS;</strong>
-- A SELECT * from teh transactions table should complete successfully.
+- A SELECT * from the transactions table should complete successfully.
 If not, please go back and re-run the prior steps of this module as SYSADMIN to ensure permissions were granted to the new role appropriately.

 ## Building Your Sigma Workbook